robotframework/robotframework/CONTRIBUTING.rst

 ------------------

 If you have fixed a bug or implemented an enhancement, you can contribute your changes via GitHub's pull requests.
-This is no restricted to code, on the contrary, fixes and enhancements to documentation_ and tests_ alone are also very valuable.
+This is not restricted to code, on the contrary, fixes and enhancements to documentation_ and tests_ alone are also very valuable.